 Can one dehumidifier work for a whole house?

-A dehumidifier can cover any kind of space as long as it is large enough in capacity.
+A dehumidifier can cover any space as long as it is large enough.
 Therefore, yes, one dehumidifier can work for a whole house.
-Dehumidifiers’ designs are tailored to a specific room or building-sized, which always matches their moisture removal and airflow rate.
+Dehumidifiers’ designs are tailored to a specific room or building-sized, always matching their moisture removal and airflow rate.
 The larger the size of the house it can size, the larger its capacity as per moisture extraction and airflow rate would be.

-Even in the largest of houses, as far as there is a dehumidifier that meets its specification (which there is), moisture can be controlled by using a single dehumidifier.
-This class of products is mostly called whole house dehumidifiers.
+Even in the largest of houses, as far as there is a dehumidifier that meets its specification (which there is), moisture can be controlled using a single dehumidifier.
+This class of products is mostly called whole-house dehumidifiers.

 What is a ducted whole-home dehumidifier?

-As the name implies, ducted whole house dehumidifiers are the devices that make use of the ducts of an HVAC system for the dehumidification process.
+As the name implies, ducted whole-house dehumidifiers use an HVAC system’s ducts for the dehumidification process.

 A ducted whole-home dehumidifier system is like attaching the dehumidifier to break airflow in the furnace system, or maybe not, depending on your professional hire.
-One thing that’s constant, however, is that the dehumidifier removes moisture through the HVAC ducts instead of dehumidifying from the atmosphere directly.
+However, one thing that’s constant is that the dehumidifier removes moisture through the HVAC ducts instead of directly dehumidifying from the atmosphere.

 5 Crucial Features to consider in choosing the Best ducted whole house dehumidifier